LLNL/sundials/doc/shared/RecentChanges.rst

 Added "Resize" capability to ARKODE's SPRKStep time-stepping module.

+Deprecated `ARKStepSetOptimalParams` function; added instructions to user guide for users who wish to retain the current functionality.

 Added CMake infrastructure that enables externally maintained addons/plugins to be *optionally* built with SUNDIALS.
 See :ref:`Contributing` for details.